Ram-blip/Live_Streaming_Frontend/README.md

    - Real-time communication for session management.
 4. **Active Speaker Detection**
    - Displays the top 5 active speakers in the conference.

-## Contributing

-Contributions are welcome!
-Follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a Pull Request

 ## License